 Mentor opportunities will be coordinated by each high school.
 This would be a commitment of approximately 20 hours of time from the mentor.

 If you are interested in serving as a senior project mentor contact Amanda Duncan or 316-771-6661.

 Donation of Materials

-These donations can be tax deductible and even returned to company once school has consumed the product for recycling (ex: scrap metal).
+These donations can be tax-deductible and even returned to the company once school has consumed the product for recycling (ex: scrap metal).

-If you are interested in making a donation, please contact: Jim Means or 973-4511.
+If you are interested in making a donation, please contact PJ Reilly or 973-4511.